 Goal 3: Prepare our faculty to excel in utilizing “engaged learning” strategies that effectively educate students to deliver patient-centered, evidence-based care to all patients.

-Outcome A: Faculty have implemented a number of unique engaged learning experiences in the classroom including body-painting, interactive games to learn pharmacology, interprofessional learning activities with law and gerontology students, community EMTs and DPT students; and implementing a successful annual symposium on underserved populations.
+Outcome A: Faculty have implemented a number of unique engaged learning experiences in the classroom including body-painting, interactive pharmacology games, interprofessional learning activities with law and gerontology students, community EMTs, and DPT students; and implementing a successful annual symposium on underserved populations.